Client

 Status

-In operation since 10 November 2022
+in operation since 10 November 2022

-The 5 ha agrivoltaic research and demonstration plant is a cooperation project between Energiepark Bruck/Leitha GmbH and EWS Consulting GmbH.
+The 5 ha agri-photovoltaic research and demonstration plant in the town of Bruck an der Leitha is a joint project between Energiepark Bruck/Leitha GmbH and EWS Consulting GmbH.

 Special features